Connect with others who understand.

 Fainting with multiple myeloma can be scary — both for the person with the diagnosis and those who love them.
 As one MyMyelomaTeam member shared, “Within a period of two weeks, I fainted so many times that my oldest son came and insisted that I get a blood transfusion.
 Every time that I would faint, my wife would think I was going to die.”

 Sometimes, fainting can lead to injuries.
 One member wrote, “I fainted a while back and fell on my hip, and I thought I broke it.”
-Potential injuries can lead to added stress on top of your normal myeloma treatment regimen.
+Potential injuries can lead to added stress on top of the strain you may already feel from caring for your myeloma.

 How To Manage Fainting With Multiple Myeloma